Cirkit Designer Logo

 Technical Specifications

-Below are the typical technical specifications for a standard IR Emitter.
-Note that actual values may vary depending on the specific model.
+Below are the general technical specifications for a standard IR Emitter.
+Note that specific values may vary depending on the manufacturer and model.

 Parameter Value